-SAT The access opening preserves 2mm or more of the mesial marginal ridge, oblique ridge, and all cut tips.
-SUB The access opening is overextended but preserves at least 1mm but less than 2mm of the mesial marginal ridge, oblique ridge, and/or any cusp tip.
-DEF The access opening is overextended but preserves less than 1mm of the mesial marginal ridge, oblique ridge, and/or any cusp tip or extends over the occlusal table.
+SAT The access opening preserves 2mm or more of the mesial marginal ridge and all cusp tips.
+ACC The access opening is overextended but preserves at least 1mm but less than 2mm of the mesial marginal ridge and/or any cusp tip.
+DEF The access opening is overextended but preserves less than 1mm of the mesial marginal ridge and/or any cusp tip or extends over the occlusal table.